ChrisCarleton/DiveLog/docs/api.md

 #### Success Response
 __Status Code:__ 200

-The details of the newly-created user account are returned.
+The details of the newly-authenticated user account are returned.

 ```javascript
 {